plan-systems/design-docs/proof-of-correctness.md

 ### What is this?

 In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or infrastructure design rigorously satisfies a given set of specifications or claims.
-The intention is to remove all doubt that there exists a way for the proposed method to fail to satisfy the specifications.
+The intention is to remove all doubt that there exists a way for the proposed method to not satisfy any of the specifications.

 Below, we first express the scenario, a set of specifications, and the design of a digital infrastructure.
 We then proceed to demonstrate correctness for each specification, citing how the design and its operation satisfies that specification.